vtquan/vtquan.github.io/_posts/2017-07-07-creating-api-with-giraffe.md

     }
 ```

-This is the list of API that I want to create
+There are multiple ideas on how to set up a set of API.
+For this project, these are the list of API that I want to create

 >GET http://localhost:5000/message/%i
 >